bustle/mobiledoc-dom-renderer/README.md

 ## Mobiledoc DOM Renderer [![Build Status](https://travis-ci.org/bustlelabs/mobiledoc-dom-renderer.svg?branch=master)](https://travis-ci.org/bustlelabs/mobiledoc-dom-renderer)

-This is a DOM renderer for the [Mobiledoc](https://github.com/bustlelabs/mobiledoc-kit/blob/master/MOBILEDOC.md) format used by [Mobiledoc-Kit](https://github.com/bustlelabs/mobiledoc-kit).
+This is a DOM renderer for the [Mobiledoc format](https://github.com/bustlelabs/mobiledoc-kit/blob/master/MOBILEDOC.md) used by [Mobiledoc-Kit](https://github.com/bustlelabs/mobiledoc-kit).

+To learn more about Mobiledoc cards and renderers, see the **[Mobiledoc Cards docs](https://github.com/bustlelabs/mobiledoc-kit/blob/master/CARDS.md)**.

 The renderer is a small library intended for use in browser clients.